tribbloid/spookystuff/query.md

         A"pubDate" ~ 'date
     ).toDF().collect().foreach(println) //explode articles in google RSS feed and select titles and publishing date

 You may notice that the first parameter of flatSelect has no alias - SpookyStuff can automatically assign a temporary alias 'A to this intermediate selector, which enables a few shorthand expressions for traversing deeper into objects being flattened.
-This "Big A Notation" will be used more often in join and explore.
+This "big A selector" will be used more often in join and explore.

 #### join